Victoria Falls: Size

-When the dry season takes effect, the islets on the crest become wider and more numerous, and in September to January up to half of the rocky face of the falls may become dry and the bottom of the First Gorge can be seen along most of its length.
-At this time it becomes possible (though not necessarily safe) to walk across some stretches of the river at the crest.
+When the dry season takes effect, the islets on the crest become wider and more numerous.
+From September to January, up to half of the rocky face of the falls may become dry, allowing the bottom of the First Gorge to be seen along most of its length.
+At this time, it becomes possible (though not necessarily safe) to walk across some stretches of the river at the crest.
 It is also possible to walk to the bottom of the First Gorge at the Zimbabwean side.
-The minimum flow, which occurs in November, is around a tenth of the April figure; this variation in flow is greater than that of other major falls, and causes the Victoria Falls' annual average flow rate to be lower than might be expected based on the maximum flow.
+The minimum flow, which occurs in November, is around a tenth of the April figure; this variation in flow is greater than that of other major falls and causes the Victoria Falls' annual average flow rate to be lower than might be expected based on the maximum flow.
 In 2019 unusually low rain dramatically reduced the fall to the lowest flow in a century.
 Global climate change and changed climate patterns are suggested to have caused this.